 It is thought that Virgo is the woman from the passage.
 On April 23, the sun and moon will be in Virgo, as will Jupiter, which represents the Messiah.

 Meaning of Revelation 12:1-2

-Sadly, the author of the latest theory does not realize that Revelation 12:1-2 does not refer to a unique once-in-a-century sign involving Virgo, Leo and Serpens-Ophiuchus and the Planet X, which NASA has debunked as not existing.
-He does not understand that the woman in Revelation 12:1 refers to the nation of Israel.
+Sadly, the author of this theory did not realize that Revelation 12:1-2 does not refer to a unique once-in-a-century sign involving Virgo, Leo and Serpens-Ophiuchus and the Planet X, which NASA has debunked as not existing.
+He did not understand that the woman in Revelation 12:1 refers to the nation of Israel.